Anchorage ARTCC

 High Area Combinations #

-When High area is not staffed, sector 63 will combine with 3 and 13 as defined by their lateral boundaries, and sector 69 will combine to sector 9.
+When High area is not staffed, sector 63 will combine with 3 and 13 as defined by their lateral boundaries, and sector 69 will combine to sector 9 and 13 per the sector boundaries.
+Sector 68 will combine with Sector 8.

 Sector 10 over 9 #